BBC Sport: Motorsport

+The BBC currently holds no motorsport broadcasting rights.

 Netball

 In 2018, the BBC signed a deal to split the TV rights with Sky Sports for the Netball World Cup in Liverpool.
 Following the success of the Vitality England Roses Squad at the Commonwealth Games in 2018, the BBC's coverage of the sport has increased.

 Other sports

 As well as all of this, the BBC broadcasts winter sports, including the Alpine Skiing World Cup, under its Ski Sunday banner; and briefly covers sports such as road and track cycling, sailing, badminton, table tennis, squash, equestrianism, gymnastics and other minority sports.
 Presenters for these sports include Jill Douglas and Phil Jones who often report for other areas of BBC Sport.

-BBC Sport regained coverage of the Boat Race from ITV Sport who pulled out of coverage after the 2009 event.
-A five-year contract was signed by BBC Sport to cover the event from 2010 after last covering the 2004 race.
-Clare Balding hosts this and commentary came from Andrew Cotter from 2010 to 2011, 2013–present and from Jonathan Legard in 2012.
-The race is also broadcast on BBC World News.
-Former presenters for this were Harry Carpenter who also commentated and Steve Rider while Barry Davies also commentated on this from the 1990s to 2004.

 BBC Sport also holds the rights to the Invictus Games which is presented by Clare Balding, Ade Adepitan, Johnathan Edwards.

 The BBC also has rights to highlights of Equestrianism from Badminton Horse Trials and Burghley Horse Trials.
 The coverage is hosted by Clare Balding and if she is unavailable Rishi Persad hosts with commentary by Mike Tucker.
 The BBC also shows the World Indoor Bowls Championships.
 Currently this is presented by Persad with commentary by David Corkill and analysis from current players such as Greg Harlow and Andy Thompson.
 Former bowls presenters include David Icke and Dougie Donnelly.